USEPA/WNTR/documentation/users.rst

 Master's Theses, and PhD Dissertations that use WNTR.

 .. note::
-   Citations were pulled from Google Scholar in BibTeX format and might contain inaccurate or missing content, or do not render correctly.
+   Citations were pulled from Google Scholar in BibTeX format and might contain inaccurate or missing content, or might not render correctly.

 .. dropdown:: **Publications that use WNTR**